foreva-00777/TripTen_SDT_Project/README.md

 ### Step 5: Deploy the Application to Render

+1. **Create a requirements.txt**
-1. Create a requirements.txt file in the root directory:
+- Location: Create a requirements.txt file in the root directory:
 ```makefile
 pandas==2.0.3
 streamlit==1.25.0